Pyramid Valley: a place you go to seek calmness through meditation.

-P S R K Prasad, trustee and director, programmes of Pyramid Valley International spoke of this Pyramid with great enthusiasm.
+Mr. Prasad who is the trustee and director of Pyramid Valley International spoke of this Pyramid with great enthusiasm with Bangalore Best.
 “The intense energy and the stillness of the place is penetrating.
-“Pyramids are storehouses of energy.
-Their geometric design collects, radiates and stores cosmic energy,” explains Prasad.
-Meditation done inside a pyramid or underneath it is called Pyramid Meditation.
-“And it is thrice more powerful than normal meditation,” says Prasad.
-“Pyramids help reduce the level of stress and tension in the physical body, a must in today’s world.”
+Pyramids are storehouses of energy.
+The geometric design collects, radiates and stores cosmic energy.
+When meditation done inside a pyramid or underneath it is known as Pyramid Meditation and hence it is thrice more powerful than normal meditation.
+The pyramids help reduce the level of stress and tension in the physical body, a must in today’s world.”
 Currently, the Maitreya Pyramid is open 18 hours a day.

-“The spiral and vibrant King’s Chamber is the most energetic spot of the Pyramid and it stands 34ft tall and can accommodate 40 people at a time for meditation.
-Over 640 natural Himalayan crystals are fitted inside the pyramid meditation hall to amplify the Pyramid’s energy and help achieve a more profound spiritual experience.”
+The spiral and vibrant King’s Chamber is the most energetic spot of the Pyramid and it stands 34ft tall.
+This Pyramid Valley can accommodate 40 people at a time for meditation.
+Over 640 natural Himalayan crystals are fitted inside the pyramid meditation hall to amplify the Pyramid’s energy and help achieve a more profound spiritual experience.

-Getting to Pyramid Valley isn’t tough at all!
+Getting to Pyramid Valley International isn’t tough at all!
 You will come across enough signboards displaying the distance to the valley.
 Once inside the pyramid, they expect ‘complete’ silence, hence children below 6 years aren’t allowed.
 If you are new to meditation, they provide a short introduction on the subject.
 If you wish to learn more about spirituality or meditation, you can browse through books in a bookshop located in the premises.